austinchitmon/personal-site/blog/hello-blog.md

 I figured out how to use the `gray-matter` package to allow for my node script to read front-matter content.
 The "How it works" section has been updated with this info!

+**Update 08/27/2026**

+Fixed several loading issues to make page feel more responsive.

+- Instead of generating a `manifest.json` file, I now generate a `.ts` within the `shared` directory with a single const that can easily be imported into consuming components at build time.
+This eliminates the need to leverage `HttpClient` for fetching the manifest.json
+- The route within `chittylog.routes.ts` are no longer lazy loaded.
+This caused a second delay when opening each article because it loaded the `.js` in at run-time.
+Chose to take the minor optimization hit on initial load, because I'd expect users to read at least one article if they're hitting the base article page.

+Instructions will be updated with this new flow!

 ## How it works :page_facing_up:

 ***